awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_cfn-guard.md

    1. For **Evaluation mode**, choose when in the resource creation and management process you want AWS Config to evaluate your resources\.
 Depending on the rule, AWS Config can evaluate your resource configurations before a resource has been provisioned, after a resource has been provisoned, or both\.

-      1. Choose **Turn on proactive evaluation** to evaluate the configuration settings of your resources before they are created or updated\.
+      1. Choose **Turn on proactive evaluation** to allow you to run evaluations on the configuration settings of your resources before they are deployed\.

-         For proactive evaluation, there is only one type of trigger: **When configuration changes**\.
-This option is pre\-selected and does not show up in the console\.
-AWS Config runs evaluations for the rule when there is a change to a pre\-provisioned resource\.
+         Once you have turned on proactive evaluation, you can use the [StartResourceEvaluation](https://docs.aws.amazon.com/config/latest/APIReference/API_StartResourceEvaluation.html) API and [GetResourceEvaluationSummary](https://docs.aws.amazon.com/config/latest/APIReference/API_GetResourceEvaluationSummary.html) API to check if the resources you specify in these commands would be flagged as NON\_COMPLIANT by the proactive rules in your account in your Region\.

+          For more information on using this commands, see [Evaluating Your Resources with AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluating-your-resources.html#evaluating-your-resources-proactive)\.
+For a list of managed rules that support proactive evaluation, see [List of AWS Config Managed Rules by Evaluation Mode](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-evaluation-mode.html)\.

       1. Choose **Turn on detective evaluation** to evaluate the configuration settings of your existing resources\.